stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ```

 Most of the time, however, you will specify an `.ipkg` file for
-your project (see later in this tutorial) and define the source
+your project (see later in this section) and define the source
 directory there.
 Afterwards, you can use pack (instead of the `idris2`
 executable) to start REPL sessions and load your source files.